-Recently I was having a discussion with one SM and he asked what the career path for a SM is to become Agile Coach.
+Recently I was having a discussion with one SM and he asked that what is the journey to become Agile Coach ?
 This was not the first time I heard this question.
 Usually for a Scrum Master, this looks a natural aspiration.
 But what is the difference between both the roles?
 Sometimes looks similar only.
 I think the difference being in the scope of engagement.
 Scrum Master works with few teams and mostly deal with Scrum coaching mentoring to the team, so basically, he/she is the team coach.
-But Agile coach have some more flavors added to his role, like he would be working various other frameworks also like Kanban, XP etc.
+But Agile coach have some more flavors added to his role.
+He would be working various other frameworks also like Kanban, XP etc.

 || Assess yourself and start where you are

 I am assuming here that you are already a seasoned Scrum Master and you are looking for progression to Agile Coach role.
 So you are already in a good place to start with.

 A Scrum Master already involves in team coaching activities, now assess what other skills you need to move to Agile Coach role.
 As an Agile Coach, would be basically coaching, teaching, mentoring, and training.
 Now see what you are missing here, may be start focusing on that part.

 For Example, you would be doing good in teaching, mentoring, and training but you would not have explored the coaching part much.
 Maybe you can explore what competencies required for a coaching like active listening, powerful questioning etc.